HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 exosims.get("yield_earth")
 ```

-Yield input packages (YIPs) specifying input coronagraph parameters can also be read in and accessed
+Yield input packages (YIPs) specifying input coronagraph parameters can also be loaded and accessed
 using the same file node and directory structure.
 This allows users to access key coronagraph performance
 metrics that serve as critical inputs to these yield codes.
 In order to process the YIPs, `yieldplotlib`
-uses `yippy` as a backend, though the user interface is identical to generating the AYO and EXOSIMS directories.
+uses `yippy`[^1] as a backend, though the user interface is identical to generating the AYO and EXOSIMS
+directories, for example:

+[^1]: github.com/CoreySpohn/yippy

 ```angular2html
 from yieldplotlib.load.yip_directory import YIPDirectory